There are a lot of things we’ve had to give up now we travel as a family.

 Welcome to Feathertop Winery in Bright, Victoria

 Feathertop Winery is located 10km from Bright, just past Porepunkah.
-(You know there’s something about this region, as Bridge Road Brewery just made our Australian Bucket list as a place to visit WITH kids)
+(You know there’s something about this region in Victoria, as Bridge Road Brewery just made our Australian Bucket list as a place to visit WITH kids)

 Originally known as Boynton, Feathertop is owned by Kel and Janelle Boynton.
 They happened to be having lunch when we were there as it was Janelle’s birthday, and they popped over for a chat.
 They’re a very friendly couple who are very passionate about their winery and all it offers.